camunda-community-hub/micronaut-camunda-platform-7/README.md

 Do you need an example?
 See our example application at [/micronaut-camunda-bpm-example](/micronaut-camunda-bpm-example).

 ## Add Dependency using Gradle
-1. (Optionally) create an empty Micronaut project with `mn create-app my-example`
+1. (Optionally) create an empty Micronaut project with `mn create-app my-example` or use [Micronaut Launch](https://launch.micronaut.io).
 2. Add the dependency in build.gradle:
 ```
 implementation "info.novatec:micronaut-camunda-bpm-feature:0.2.2"